 We use food chains to show how energy from the sun is used by animals in a chain from plant through to animals and humans.

-Food chains show how the energy from the sun which helps the producer (a green plant) Animals then eat the producer, these are called consumers.

-Predator eats the animal(s).

-Animals that eat plants are called primary consumers or herbivores.
+Food chains show how the energy from the sun which helps the producer (a green plant that converts the suns energy into food.)
+Animals then eat the producer, these are called consumers.
+Then the predator eats the animal(s).
+There can be more than one consumer named Construct and interpret a variety of food chains, identifying producers, predators and prey. animals that eat plants are called primary consumers or herbivores.
 Animals that eat other animals are called secondary consumers or carnivores.

-If a carnivore eats another carnivore, it is called a tertiary consumer
+If a carnivore eats another carnivore, it is called a tertiary

-Classification key - series of questions that determine an organism's physical characteristics.
+A classification key is a series of questions that determine an organism's physical characteristics.
 When you answer one question, it either branches off to another question or identifies the organism.